 At the head of Emeritus is Brice Cutrer Jones and while, at first glance, those not familiar with the Sonoma wine “scene” might not recognize the name, anyone who has tried any Sonoma Chardonnay would definitely recognize that middle name as part of the well-known Sonoma-Cutrer brand.
-Yes, Brice founded and built Sonoma-Cutrer into one of the best American Chardonnays in the market, but after 25 years of toil, he sold Sonoma-Cutrer in 1999, although he stayed on with the company Around the same time he bought the Hallberg Ranch, a rolling 115 acre apple ranch near Sebastopol.
+Yes, Brice founded and built Sonoma-Cutrer into one of the best American Chardonnays in the market, but after 25 years of toil, he sold Sonoma-Cutrer in 1999, although he stayed on with the company, around the same time he also bought the Hallberg Ranch, a rolling 115 acre apple ranch near Sebastopol.

 He quickly ripped out the apple orchard, replacing it with Pinot Noir.
 Why would the champion of Chardonnay suddenly switch to Pinot?
 A few years earlier, at Sonoma-Cutrer, Brice and his team had planted a few acres of Pinot as a bit of experiment and seeing the success of those experimental plots, he decided to go all-in with Pinot.